jsanders108/ag2_fg_analyzer/README.md

 # AG2: Focus Group Transcript Analyzer

 ## Overview & Background
+**The Challenge**: Market researchers spend days or weeks manually sorting through pages of focus group transcripts, identifying themes, extracting quotes, and synthesizing insights—one of the most time-consuming aspects of qualitative research.

+**The Solution**: This project demonstrates how AG2 agents can automate focus group transcript analysis, transforming hours of manual work into minutes of automated processing while maintaining analytical rigor and quality.

-This project shows how **AG2 agents** can help market researchers analyze multiple focus group session transcripts and generate a final, unified report.
-In this example, **two mock focus-group sessions** about a premium concept, **white strawberries**, are analyzed.
+This example analyzes focus group transcripts from **two mock sessions** about a premium concept: **white strawberries**.
 The transcripts are **synthetic (AI-generated)** and designed to mimic realistic qualitative data.

-**Solving a Market Research Pain Point**: Traditional focus group analysis requires researchers to manually sort through pages and pages of transcripts, identifying themes, extracting relevant quotes, and synthesizing insights across sessions—a process that can take days or even weeks.
-This AG2 workflow automates the most time-consuming aspects of transcript analysis, transforming hours of manual work into minutes of automated processing while maintaining analytical rigor and quality.

 Quality is driven by an explicit **iterative feedback loop**.
 For each focus group session, agents draft a report, then cycle through **review → revision → re-review** to catch mistakes, enforce structure, and strengthen evidence.
 After both session reports are finalized, a second loop **synthesizes** them into a **final unified report**, again with review/revision passes, to ensure the deliverable is clear, accurate, and decision-ready.